Kruzenshtern (ship)

 Kruzenshtern or Krusenstern (Крузенштерн) is a four-masted barque (барк) that was built in 1926 at Geestemünde in Bremerhaven, Germany as Padua (named after the Italian city).
-She was surrendered to the USSR in 1946 as war reparation and renamed after the early 19th century Baltic German explorer in Russian service, Adam Johann Krusenstern (1770–1846).
+She was surrendered to the USSR in 1946 as war reparation and renamed after the early 19th-century Baltic German explorer in Russian service, Adam Johann von Krusenstern (1770–1846).
 She is now a Russian sail training ship.

 Of the four remaining Flying P-Liners, the former Padua is the only one still in use, mainly for training purposes, with her home ports in Kaliningrad (formerly Königsberg).

 As Padua

 Launched in 1926 as the last of the P-Liners, Padua was commissioned as a cargo ship, used among other things to ship construction material to Chile, South America, returning with saltpeter around Cape Horn.
 Later she transported wheat from Australia.
 Her maiden voyage from Hamburg to Talcahuano, Chile took 87 days.
 Like all P-liners, Padua was painted according to the colours of the German national flag of the German Empire era: black (hull above water, topsides), white (waterline area) and red (underwater body).

+Portions of the 1944 film Große Freiheit Nr.
+7 were filmed on board the Padua.